 Canadian Forest Fire Behavior Prediction (FBP) System

 The Canadian Forest Fire Behavior Prediction (FBP) System provides quantitative estimates of potential head fire spread rate, fuel consumption, and fire intensity, as well as fire descriptions.
-With the aid of an elliptical fire growth model, it gives estimates of fire area, perimeter, perimeter growth rate, and fire behavior at the head, flanks, and back of a fire.
+With the aid of an elliptical fire growth model, the FBP system gives estimates of fire area, perimeter, perimeter growth rate, and fire behavior at the head, flanks, and back of a fire.

 Structure of the FBP System

 The diagram below illustrates the components of the FBP System, including the necessary inputs and the outputs the system produces.

 Descriptions of the primary outputs are given below: